-Sarah’s (name changed for privacy) mother fell on a Tuesday afternoon.
+Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 By Wednesday morning, Sarah had booked a red-eye from Seattle to Tampa, arranged emergency time off work, found someone to watch her kids, and braced herself for weeks of coordinating medical appointments, insurance claims, and home modifications.